The moduli space of Fano manifolds with K\"ahler-Ricci solitons: K ahler--Ricci soliton and K-stability

-This linear function is independent of the choice of $\omega$, so it gives an invariant depending only on $X$ and $\xi'$, which is now called the \textit{modified Futaki invariant}.
-This invariant obviously vanishes when $X$ admits a K\"ahler-Ricci soliton with respect to the vector field $\xi'$.
+The function $\theta_{\xi'}$ becomes real-valued when $\xi := \mathrm{Im} \xi'$ is a Killing vector.
+This linear function is independent of the choice of $\omega$, so it gives an invariant depending only on $X$ and $\xi'$, which is now called \textit{the modified Futaki invariant}.
+This invariant obviously vanishes when $X$ admits a K\"ahler--Ricci soliton with respect to the vector field $\xi'$.

-The following is a critical fact in order to formulate our moduli setting.
+The following is a crucial fact in order to properly formulate our moduli problem.